hilbug/01-horiseon-code-refactor/README.md

 ## Summary of Changes

-* Updated website title
+* Website title
-* Moved header out of body and to header/h1 tags
-* Fix linking to Search Engine Optimization
+* Fixed linking to Search Engine Optimization
-* Simplified header HTML and CSS
+* Simplified header HTML and added nav
-* Add nav bar
-* Updated to use aside for right-hand content and consolidated CSS
-* Updated to use footer
+* Updated to use html elements: main, aside, footer
-* Updated to use main and consolidated CSS
+* Consolidated CSS
-* Reduced use of div throughout HTML
+* Reduced use of divs

-To Do:
-* Update to use main, section, articles
-* Consolidate CSS where possible.
-* When window resizes, how to get nav bar to not look awkward?, have it not move? set overflow?
+* Incorporated ARIA labels for accessibility